Symptoms & Causes of Weak Bladder Muscles

 Understanding Your Weak Bladder Muscles

 Our bladder is a balloon-shaped organ that stores urine before it leaves the body.
 Healthy bladder muscles contract and relax in a coordinated manner.
 For storage, the bladder wall muscle (detrusor) relaxes to fill with urine, while the sphincter muscles contract to hold it in.
 To release urine, the detrusor muscle contracts to squeeze, and the sphincter muscles relax to let urine out.
-When these muscles lose their strength, they may not function as effectively.
-It leads to various urinary issues.
+Urinary symptoms may arise from muscle weakness, muscle overactivity, nerve dysfunction, or obstruction, depending on the type of incontinence.

 What Causes Weak Bladder Muscles or Urinary Incontinence?